cgarciaarano/homelab/ansible/README.md

 5. Setup users
 6. Restart

-This are going to be the tasks in the YML file.
+These are going to be the tasks in the YML file.

 #### Variables